All Products

 Speed improvements

-The mPaaS kernel is optimized based on a new Chromium engine baseline, with a focus on the V8 engine, rendering efficiency, and network library.
-These improvements enable the mPaaS kernel to load web pages much faster than the system kernel across various page types and in complex network conditions.
-The mPaaS kernel also offers a web resource preloading technology.
-With custom optimization, this feature enables instant loading for critical services and adds business value.
+The mPaaS kernel is optimized across the V8 engine, rendering pipeline, and network stack based on an updated Chromium baseline.
+These improvements enable the mPaaS kernel to load web pages much faster than the system kernel across different page types and network conditions.
+The kernel also supports web resource preloading — with custom optimization, this enables instant loading for critical services.

 Kernel security